Medicare FAQs

 Links:

-There are two part to this:
+There are two parts to this:

 - When you provide slightly less than 80 services in a day, Medicare may still have concerns that the quality of care you provide is inadequate.
 Avant has seen cases where Medicare raised concerns about doctors who provided 60 or more daily services for a prolonged period.
 This pattern of billing is likely to come to the attention of the Practitioner Review Program, which may require you to undergo an interview with them.

 Additionally, the 30/20 rule applies specifically to telephone consultations billed to Medicare.
-If you provide 30 or more telephone consultations per day on 20 or more days in a 12 month period, it will be automatically deemed “inappropriate practice and referred to the director of PSR.
+If you provide 30 or more telephone consultations per day on 20 or more days in a 12-month period, it will be automatically deemed “inappropriate practice and referred to the director of PSR.

 No.